LAMBCS/lewagon_project/README.md

 However, as we progress I think it will be easier to predict percentage changes and that will demand that the first sequence we train on will be movement zero.
 This would mean normalising the Y so that we train on percentage changes.

+If the whole data set is changed to percentage movement from say the previous day then we would probably be able to do Simple Scaling.

 Train, test, validation.

-We don't have that much data.
+We don't have that much data, c.5000 dates.
 We can increase it by taking sequences in sequences (say 90 * 3500ish, so c.
 300,000).
 I imagne a 80% 20% split between Train and test.
 Further I imagine an 80% 20% split between train and validation.